footings/footings/docs/tutorials/intro-series/2-attributes-and-instantiation.md

 ## Closing

 With this tutorial, we dug deeper into how the `Footings framework` defines attributes and how they are represented in the model.
-When building models, it is recommended to use the optional argument into the `def_*` functions to add validation.
+When building models, it is recommended to pass in optional arguments to the `def_*` functions to add validation.

 Below is a summary of the functionality of each `def_*` function -